Guest Posts on SafeLibraries

 SafeLibraries is happy to provide a forum for anyone to speak, even those who may be critical of what I am reporting or the way I report it.
 I will add hyperlinks and graphics and perhaps background information.
 The posts will appear on the main blog and be linked on this page.

-I am likely the only source that will provide a medium for people to speak their minds on issues they would never dare say to their library director, etc. This is intended for people to provide notice to others, and it will reach many in the library community.
+I am likely the only source that will provide a medium for people to speak their minds on issues they would never dare say to their library director, library association, etc. This is intended for people to provide notice to others, and it will reach many in the library community.
 Guest bloggers can stay as anonymous as needed to protect their careers (so much for intellectual freedom).
 I will not disclose email addresses or any other identifying information without permission.

 To see how many views your guest post is getting, go to http://live.feedjit.com/live/safelibraries.blogspot.com/0/.